 According to FERAL, the Yamamoto neoprene absorbs little water that aids in the cloth feel when you wear it.
 The wetsuits feel warmer, lighter, and more durable.

 As for the design, FERAL states that its wetsuits aim to provide comfort and functionality, rather than style and trends.
 It is because surfers or water sports enthusiasts are always out for some adventure.
 These people must have something comfortable to wear that will enable them to move freely.

-FERAL says that its creations have panels and seams design to ensure proper fitting and flexibility.
+FERAL says that its creations have panels and seams designed to ensure proper fitting and flexibility.

-FERAL is proud to say that it makes its products available for the customers reasonably because it sells its products directly.
-Also, according to the company, it does not have any middleman or marketing agencies to pay.
+FERAL is proud to say that it makes its products available for customers reasonably because it sells its products directly.
+Also, according to the company, it does not have any middlemen or marketing agencies to pay.
 That is why it can provide the best price for its wetsuits.